April 18, 2016

 - Reduce the Amount You Use

 Aveda also hopes you will consider how you use your products.
-Are you constantly reapplying lipstick, cover up, or mascara?
-Looking for brands that include primers or are made to last longer than your typical 3-4 hours.
-For more help, come in and speak with a stylist at Aveda Institute Twin Falls about the products that will work best for you and our planet!
+Are you constantly reapplying lipstick, foundation, or mascara?
+Look for brands that include primers or are made to last longer than your typical 3-4 hours.
+For more help, come in and speak with a stylist* at Aveda Institutes Boise & Twin Falls about the products that will work best for you and our planet!

 - Consider the Source